 Unfortunately, their marriage was turbulent and ultimately short-lived, ending in divorce in August 1998.

-Paul’s demons rose inside his marriage years which made him experience difficulties with alcoholism and the worst of all, being physically abusing Sheryl, his wife.
+Paul’s demons rose during his marriage years which made him experience difficulties with alcoholism and, worst of all, physically abusing Sheryl, his wife.

 Even Paul admitted severally to domestic violence towards Sheryl during their marriage.